2014 FIFA World Cup qualification – CAF third round

-This page provides summaries of the CAF Third Round matches for the 2014 FIFA World Cup qualification.
+This page provides summaries of the CAF third round matches for the 2014 FIFA World Cup qualification.
 The ten group winners from the second round were drawn into five home-and-away ties.

 Algeria, Cameroon, Ghana, Ivory Coast, and Nigeria won their respective ties and qualified for the 2014 FIFA World Cup.
 Exactly the same five African teams won the qualification for the 2010 FIFA World Cup.

 Seeding

 The teams were seeded based on the 12 September 2013 edition of the FIFA World Rankings (shown below, with their second-round groups in small brackets).

+Note: Bolded teams qualified for the World Cup.

 Matches

 The draw of the play-offs was held on 16 September 2013 in Giza, Egypt.
 The matches were played in the periods 11–15 October and 15–19 November 2013.